Apple II sound cards: American Micro Products Juke Box Synthesizer

 Advertised for sale in June 1980, this card featured three simultaneous voices with a five octave range and one white noise generator.

 Applied Engineering Super Music Synthesizer

 Super Music Synthesizer is a 16 voice music synthesizer created by Applied Engineering which can play songs written for the ALF Music Card.

 Applied Engineering Phasor

 Phasor is a stereo music, sound and speech synthesizer created by Applied Engineering that can play songs written for the ALF, Mockingboard and Super Music Synthesizer and the 1986 Applied Engineering Catalog claims that they actually sound better on Phasor.

 Sweet Micro Systems Mockingboard

 The Mockingboard provided multiple voices of sound output, and was the closest thing to a standard sound card available for the Apple series.
 It utilized the AY-3-8910 sound generator chip.

 Mountain Computer Music System

-The Mountain Computer Music System was a two-board set that provided audio output with 8-bit resolution.
+The Mountain Computer Music System was a two-board set that provided audio output with 8-bit resolution, 16 channels stereo (up to 8 per output).
 A light pen was also available with the system.